SrikanthS-IIT/PDFCombiner/README.md

 3. Enter the code, add the source folder path and the destination folder path appended with file name ('Test.pdf')
 4. Run.

-Works like a charm.
+Works like a charm for me.

 ## Dependencies
 You will need the PyPDF2 package.
 You can install it using pip.

 ## Disclaimer
 I have not fully tested the code.
 I am just giving this as is, as it worked for me, and I hope it will help you too.
+Use it at your own calculated risk.